SheetJS/sheetjs/demos/xhr/README.md

 - When the upload button is clicked, the browser will generate a new worksheet using `table_to_book` and build up a new workbook.
-It will then attempt to generate a Base64-encoded XLSX string and upload it to the server.
+It will then attempt to generate a file and upload it to the server.

 ### Demo Server

 The `server.js` nodejs server serves static files on `GET` request.
-On a `POST` request to `/upload`, the server processes the body and looks for the `file` and `data` fields.
-It will write the Base64-decoded data from `data` to the file name specified in `file`.
+On a `POST` request to `/upload`, the server processes the body and looks for uploaded file.
+It will write the data for the first file to the indicated file name.

 To start the demo, run `npm start` and navigate to <http://localhost:7262/>